 Anyone who subscribes to an Internet service provider, or an ISP, can create one or more email addresses.
-At first glance, you might conclude it is not necessary to use an external service for sending and receiving emails, since your ISP is responsible for forwarding your messages.
+At first glance, you might conclude that using an external service to send and receive emails is unnecessary since your ISP is responsible for forwarding your messages.
 However, we strongly advise that you use another provider for several reasons.

-If you are changing your ISP, you cannot store the email addresses that you have been allocated by the previous provider.
-Therefore, if you want to remain reachable during the activation of your new ADSL line (which may take several weeks), you must use an email address independent of any ISP.
+If you are changing your ISP, you cannot store the email addresses that the previous provider has allocated you.
+Therefore, if you want to remain reachable during activating your new ADSL line (which may take several weeks), you must use an email address independent of any ISP.

-When you are travelling on business or for vacation, you retain the ability to view your email at any time via a website.
-However ISP websites are often much less user-friendly than that of dedicated email services, like Google.
+When you are traveling on business or for vacation, you retain the ability to view your email at any time via a website.
+However, ISP websites are often much less user-friendly than that dedicated email services like Google.

-In case of temporary unavailability of the mail servers of your ISP for any given reason, you will be able to send and receive mails with your second email address.
+In case of temporary unavailability of the mail servers of your ISP for any given reason, you will be able to send and receive emails with your second email address.

-Finally, the functionality offered by ISPs is often less powerful than that of email services.
+Finally, the functionality offered by ISPs is often less powerful than email services.

 How does Gmail work?

 Like its competitors, Google offers a service for receiving/sending emails called Gmail (Google Mail).
-This is a webmail, i.e. an email account that can be accessed using a simple web browser.
-Gmail offers several advantages, including a storage capacity of up to 15 GB, management by email discussion, a labelling system to classify and retrieve emails quickly, an integrated search engine, antivirus protection of emails sent and received, and more.
+This is webmail, i.e., an email account that can be accessed using a simple web browser.
+Gmail offers several advantages, including a storage capacity of up to 15 GB, management by email discussion, a labeling system to classify and retrieve emails quickly, an integrated search engine, antivirus protection for emails sent and received, and more.